 Cut Out Unhealthy Foods

 This is a good one!
 Cut out anything that makes you feel crappy or sluggish and switch to healthier alternatives.
 Obviously, you don’t want to torture yourself, so if you genuinely do not like broccoli, don’t eat it just because it’s healthy.
-Also, remember to indulge every once in a while.
+Also, remember to indulge every once in a while, in the same way you would let yourself stay up late on a week night.
 Whether your comfort food be a burger or an entire pint of rocky road ice cream, treat yourself when you need a little extra love.

 Do Some Retail Therapy